 Looking for international grub?
 Head down to Starker and Baden Restaurant & Pub for German-style beers and bites.
 Or check out the Cambodian and Vietnamese-cuisine at restaurant-bar #WineTapasFriends by Indochine.
 We recommend having the spicy bar bites with plenty of beer.

-For more drinking options, check out this list by TimeOut Singapore.
+For more drinking options, check out this list.